sealx017/MIAMI/README.md

 Souvik Seal and Debashis Ghosh

-This is an R package implementing the proposed method from the paper, “MIAMI: Mutual Information-based Analysis of Multiplex Imaging data.”
+This is an R package implementing the proposed method from the paper, “MIAMI: Mutual Information-based Analysis of Multiplex Imaging data”.
 The package provides a thorough pipeline for performing marker co-expression analysis of multiplex imaging data, such as Vectra (Huang et. al. 2013) and MIBI data (Keren et. al. 2019).
 The package also